anjalikonda/git-github/README.md

 # git-github
-This is for practice purpose
+This is for practice purpose.
 GitHub is very interesting